Xibalba1/stock-market-visualization/README.md

 </p>

-A visualization of stock market data written in Processing, utilizing the MVC framework
+A visualization of stock market data written in Processing, utilizing the model-view-controller (MVC) framework

 <strong>Data provided for free by <a href="https://iextrading.com/developer">IEX</a>.
 View IEX’s <a href="https://iextrading.com/api-exhibit-a/">Terms of Use</a>.</strong>